ibois-epfl/TSlam/README.md

 ```

 ## Run with you camera:
-In this project, we provide you with a example executable `tslam_monocular` to run the monocular slam.
+In this project, we provide you an example executable to run the monocular slam.
-After building, a file `monocular_slam` will be generated in `build/utils/`.
-You can run it with your camera with the
+After building, a file `monocular_slam` will be generated in `build/utils`.
+You can run it with your camera through the
 following commend.
-Two extra parameters are needed: video source and path to the camera calibration matrix.
+Note that two extra parameters are needed, video source and path to the camera calibration matrix.
 ``` bash
 cd build/util